 Though this steak is perfect on its own, you can also grill up some veggies as a side dish.
 Try roasting peppers, tomatoes, onions, or your favorite vegetable to serve alongside.

-Apply a medium to heavy coat of rub to all sides of the tomahawk ribeye.
+- Apply a medium to heavy coat of the all-purpose rub to all sides of the tomahawk ribeye.
 Let rest for 30 minutes at room temperature.

 - Prepare a charcoal grill for two-zone cooking.

 - Apply a light coat of steak rub to the ribeye.
 Sear over the hot side of the grill for 2 ½ minutes, then twist and cook for an additional 2 ½ minutes to form grill marks.
 Flip the steak over and repeat the process.